LavaGang/MelonLoader/README.md

 ## LOAD MODES:

 - Load Mode Launch Options are a way to dictate how you want Mods or Plugins to Load.
-- These are the Values that those Launch Options accept and what each of them do.
+- Below is the Compatible Values and what each of them do.

 | Value | Action |
 | - | - |